idraney/CarND-Advanced-Lane-Lines/README.md

 | 223,  720     | 300, 720      |
 | 597,  450     | 300,   0      |

 The images below show the results of the perspective transformation.
-The first image shows a side by side plot of one of the test images in RGB format before and after the perspective transformation.
+The first image shows a side-by-side plot of one of the test images in RGB format before and after the perspective transformation.
 The second image shows a side-by-side plot of one of the test images with the applied thresholds of the combined S, R, and B channels before and after the perspective transformation.
 In both cases, the region of interest (ROI) based on the source and destination points is drawn as a purple polygon.

 ![alt text][image3_1]
 ![alt text][image3_2]

+All output images can be found in the [./output_images/](./output_images/) folder.